 There are three rules for determining whether a syllogism is valid:

 The word distributed needs some explanation.
+For a more in-depth explanation, see distribution of terms, but here's a brief summary.
 In theory, a term is said to be distributed with respect to a certain proposition when it refers in its context to all the members of the class of objects that it denotes.
 With a quantifier of "All", the subject is distributed and the predicate is not distributed.
-With a quantifier of "Some", neither term is distributed With a quantifier of "No", both subject and predicate are distributed.
+With a quantifier of "Some", neither term is distributed.
+With a quantifier of "No", both subject and predicate are distributed.
 With a quantifier of "Not all", the subject is not distributed and the predicate is distributed.
 This last one doesn't make a lot of sense if you think about it, but the theory requires that the predicate be distributed in this case.

 Breaking one of these three rules results in a formal fallacy.
 The fallacy of the undistributed middle results when the first rule is broken.
 The illicit major or illicit minor fallacies occur when the major/minor term is undistributed in the major/minor premise but distributed in the conclusion.
 The fallacy of exclusive premises occurs when any conclusion is drawn from a negative premise.
 The fallacy of affirmative conclusion from a negative premise occurs when a positive conclusion is drawn from a syllogism with at least one negative premise.